JakobKoempel/Math_with_Fsharp/README.md

-# Project Euler
+# Math with F#

-This repository contains my solutions for problems, uploaded on the website [Project Euler](https://projecteuler.net/about).
+This repository contains all kinds of mathematical problems which I solved using F#
 ---